 A great surgeon possesses compassion, empathy, and excellent listening and interpersonal skills.
 They understand the doctor-patient relationship is vital to the overall patient experience.
 Each patient comes with a unique history, social, cultural, and personal background.
 Great surgeons have excellent bedside manners, compassion, and realize how much pain can affect one’s happiness, relationships, and work.
 The best surgeons know that treating the whole person, not just spine symptoms, is how they achieve the best patient outcomes.

-Many spine surgeons are rushed to see as many patients as possible in a day.
-Many are limited to about 5 minutes to evaluate a patient’s needs and condition.
+Many spine surgeons see too many patients and are limited to about 5 minutes to evaluate a patient’s needs and condition.
 Great surgeons see fewer patients, realizing that quality over quantity leads to better outcomes and patient satisfaction.
 Patients deserve ample time with a surgeon when making a crucial and sometimes life-altering decision to have spine surgery.
 A concierge spine surgeon typically spends about 45 minutes going over a patient’s medical history, diagnostic imaging and listening in detail to a patient about their painful condition, concerns, and desires.

 3. The best spine surgeons are open-minded to a multi-disciplinary team approach.